 We have two iPads that we use for our kids on the plane.
 I bought these special kidproof cases for them so that they avoid destruction when our kids are inevitably not careful with them.
 We also have these special noise-limiting headphones for them, but to be honest, we often forget them and our kids seem to do just fine with the sound off or turned very low.

 On the iPad, we have Netflix shows (download them in ADVANCE) and we have iPad apps.
 For my 18-month-old, the Wiggles and Pocoyo were huge hits.
 I try to keep the iPad apps educational as much as possible.
 I have an entire post dedicated to the best education ipad apps for toddlers you should check out for your next trip!

-OUR FAILS: The things that only lasted 3 seconds or LESS
+The Worst Activities: The things that only lasted 3 seconds or LESS

 There are a few items that I see time and again on articles that just DID NOT work for us.
 Obviously, some of these will be child-dependent, but I found these toddler airplane toys to be a waste of space and $$$ on my trips.